 When the SaaS vendor attracts a set of partners and service providers that work directly with the key company, then this foundation becomes the anchor for a rich partner ecosystem that benefit all parties.

-Whether the ecosystem of SaaS is born native, before or after SaaS, this key company attracts third party vendors, evangelists, plugin providers, and software developers.
-They in turn develop and maintain innovative solutions through collaboration and coordination.
+Whether the ecosystem of SaaS is born native, before or after SaaS, this key company attracts third party vendors, evangelists, plugin providers, and software developers to develop and maintain innovative solutions through collaboration and coordination.
 This is usually the case when the well-established key vendor opens up its programming interfaces to other independent software companies.
 They see this as an opportunity to create solutions that sit on top of the infrastructure of the SaaS vendor.

 It is all about customers.
 In today’s professional business service market, customers expect your software to perform seamlessly.
 To do that, SaaS vendors need the most comprehensive environment, which can easily be integrated with the rest of the business softwares to fill the gaps in the service and product.
 Having this value-added network of partners and collaborative organizations that fulfill of your customer’s needs can be an important competitive advantage.

 All parties value the linkage.
 For SaaS vendor, these service providers provide a much broader access to more customers, buyers, and influencers of today.
 In turn, the ecosystem provides smaller partners business with reach and scale and helps smaller fund their expansion and innovation.
 It helps them to get to market quickly, because they only have to write their industry-specific code.
 Therefore, the SaaS vendor and their other independent partners need each other for success and growth – relationship between them are quite symbiotic.